The transition is well underway…

 For every contract one of your leads signs, you get $250 — half paid upon signing of the contract, the other half upon installation.
 There are also rank bonuses and differential bonuses involved.

-Honestly, despite a sort of shady past, this MLM is partnered with a solid company and offers a decent compensation plan.
+Honestly, despite a sort of shady past, this MLM is partnered with a lot of solid companies and offers a decent compensation plan.
 They also cut out a lot of the BS involved in MLM, from home parties to autoship.

-But they replace some of that noise with the fact that you have to get people to sign up for a solar panel proposal AND hopefully sign a contract with SolarCity.
+But they replace some of that noise with the fact that you have to get people to sign up for a solar panel proposal AND hopefully sign a contract to buy.

 Even if you’re not actually closing sales, you’re gonna need some pretty baller sales skills for that.
 I mean, would you be easily convinced to give up your Saturday to listen to a sales pitch about solar energy?